BAAMOSK/RegExp-in-JavaScript/Regular Expressions in Javascript.md

 Test() is a great method to use for practicing regular expressions.
 As you learn the syntax, make up strings, RegExp objects, and see if they behave as you think they should.

 #####exec()
 1. Exec() is a more complicated method.
+If no match is found, it returns the null object.
+If a match is found, it returns an array, consisting of at least three elements, the first being the match value as a string, the second and subsequent being the "captured" values from the search, the penultimate being the index of the match, and the final being a repeat of the searched string.

 ####String Methods